adnanbezerra/my-documentations/Install_NodeRubyOnRails.md

 type rbenv

-outrput => rbenv is a shell function from /home/marcus/.zshrc In my case, I'm using zsh shell continue...
+outrput => rbenv is a shell function from /home/marcus/.zshrc

 rbenv install 3.1.4 (you can choose another version using rbenv install -l to list options) rbenv global 3.1.4